xiscoding/local_gpt_llm_trainer/README.md

 You can now specify the dataset path and train a model from a previously generated dataset.
 Otherwise the feature set is the same as the original gpt-llm-traininer:

-- **Dataset Generation**: Using GPT-4, `gpt-llm-trainer` will generate a variety of prompts and responses based on the provided use-case.
+- **Dataset Generation**: Using GPT-4, `gpt_llm_dataprep` will generate a variety of prompts and responses based on the provided use-case.

 - **System Message Generation**: `gpt-llm-trainer` will generate an effective system prompt for your model.